ivangayton/handbook/Projects/Current/FieldReady.md

 [Andrew Lamb]()

-[Deogratius Kigudde]() is the Country Manager in DRC.
+[Deogratius Kigudde]() is the Country Manager in Uganda.

-[Allan]() (need full name) is one of the Unganda team members who has been working closely with the FieldReady team.
+[Allan Mbabani]() (need full name) is one of the Unganda team members who has been working closely with the FieldReady team.

 ## Documents